kingsley1996/nextjs-lms-platform-project/README.md

 - Rich text editor for chapter description
 - Authentication using Clerk
 - ORM using Prisma
-- MySQL database using Planetscale
+- Postgresql database using Vercel

 ### Prerequisites